 Family Activity Days — Approximately four times a year we offer fun-filled Saturday afternoons themed to connect with current exhibitions and/or in celebration of the seasons or local cultures.
 Activities are geared for children of all ages accompanied by caregivers and include art and craft projects and entertainment such as storytelling or music.
 We regularly team up with cultural partners, including Allied Arts, Bellingham Storyteller’s Guild, Northwest Indian College, Pickford Film Center, and the ReStore, to make Family Activity Days wonderful community events.

-Downtown Art Walk — The Lightcatcher building is FREE from 6 – 9 PM quarterly for Downtown Art Walks!
-Mark your calendars for 2012; we'll be open for the following Art Walks: Friday, Feb.
-3; Friday, May 4; Friday, September 7; and Friday, December 2.
+Downtown Art Walk — The Lightcatcher building is FREE from 6 – 10 PM quarterly for Downtown Art Walks!
+See our events calendar for dates.

 Whatcom History — The Whatcom Museum hosts the monthly Whatcom County Historical Society programs on the second Thursday of each month from October through April.